A modern Nativity

 As quickly as he had appeared the journalist vanished.
 Mary couldn't help feeling that something very, very special had just failed to happen.
 Far off a cock crowed three times. . . . .but that's part of an entirely different story. . . .

-NOTE: If you have enjoyed this story you may also like The perils of Paganism—a wry look at the modern celebration of Christmas by the same writer.
+NOTE: If you have enjoyed this story you may also like the two other stories the author has written for us: The perils of Paganism—a wry look at the modern celebration of Christmas, and A modern Easter—a humorous retelling of the Bible story of the Last Supper.

 © Copyright Gabrielle Annunziato & occult-mysteries.org.
 All rights reserved.